rfbergeron/UCSC/cse110a/asg4/DESIGN.md

 - TOK_ARROW: VADDR, LVAL
 - TOK_ARRAY: ARRAY, inherits attributes of its type
 - TOK_FUNCTION: FUNCTION, inherits attributes of its return type
-- TOK_TYPE_ID: inherits attributes of its type
 - TOK_ALLOC: VREG, attributes of the type being allocated (STRING, ARRAY and inherts, or STRUCT)
+- TOK_TYPE_ID: inherits attributes of its type.
+Can also be an LVAL, but not when it is a part of a function declaration or structure declaration?
+Only when it is declared as a variable, paramerer, or global.

 All operator nodes should have VREG.
 So should call nodes, the return values of function calls.
 All mathematical and comparison operator nodes should have